Purgatori: Powers and abilities

-Sakaara of Alexandria is a powerful and dangerous demonic undead.
-A vampire with cambion ancestry, when Rath sired her she underwent an oddly monstrous transformation: taking on a red succubi-like form, reflecting her fallen heritage.
-Purgatori is an all powerful demigoddess of incredible ability and experience, this added to her hybrid nature makes her several time stronger than either hellborn or vampire.
-She boasts incredible amounts of physical conditioning, easily able to rend flesh, toss around cars and bend steel.
-She is also fast enough to dodge gun fire, catch arrows and is resilient enough to resist even the most extreme of physical or mystical assaults be they by man, monster or even that of godlike entities.
-She can change her physical appearance at will, taking on a human guise or morphing into the shape/form of another person is no great feat for her.
-Her wings also double as weapons, since they are tough external appendages of her own body.
-She can use them as shielding or razor blades.
-She can fly in incredible speeds to complement her strength, becoming that much like a wreaking ball while in motion.
+Sakaara of Alexandria is a powerful and dangerous demonic undead creature.
+A vampire with cambion ancestry, when Rath sired her, she underwent an oddly monstrous transformation: taking on a red succubi-like form, reflecting her fallen heritage.
+Purgatori is an all powerful demigoddess of strong ability and experience, this added to her hybrid nature makes her several times stronger than either hellborns or vampires.
+She boasts large amounts of physical conditioning, easily able to rend flesh, toss around cars and bend steel.
+She is also fast enough to dodge gunfire, catch arrows, and is resilient enough to resist even the most extreme of physical or mystical assaults, be they by man, monster or even that of godlike entities.
+She can change her physical appearance at will, taking on a human guise or morphing into the shape/form of another person.
+Her wings also double as weapons, as they are tough external appendages of her own body.
+She can use them for shielding or razor blades.
+She can fly at fast speeds to go along with her strength, becoming that much like a wrecking ball while in motion.

 One of her greatest strengths is her biophysical immortality, possessing a self-healing capacity rivaling that of Evil Ernie backed by his partner Smiley.
 Recovering from minor injuries ranging from destroyed bodily anatomy to total conditional discorporiation, having been able to regenerate herself from a pool of her own blood.
 This ability to resuscitate is virtually endless provided she has a steady intake of fresh blood to sustain her.
 The blood goddess is highly versed in various fields of magic, her mastery of occultism is such that she has vast control over the natural and supernatural forces of the cosmos.
 Her primary source of mystic power stems from her mastery of the Blood Alchemy, her primary source of power and prestige.
 Through it Purgatori is able to manipulate blood in all shapes and forms for in her own words "Blood is the life, life travels through blood".
 It strengthens her natural vampiric attributes using the flowing plasma in herself and others to incredibly violent degrees, utilizing it as a catalyst for a great many physical as well as mystical feats.
 The blood is also used to teleport across vast distances for one along with the unique twist in using it to enthrall, strengthen and empower others by enwrapping them in mystic armor with it, instantly creating loyal vassals who will do her bidding.